 Running your own firm can be a big, bold risk.

-But before we get into our list of best tips, practices, and strategies for starting your own accounting firm, here’s a rundown of things to consider when building your own firm.
-Choose any of these as your starting point— and from there, you build your own process.
+But before we get into our list of best tips, practices, and strategies, here’s a rundown of things to consider:

 - Your budget